jibbs1703/King-County-House-Prices/README.md

 In conclusion, the house price prediction model would prove useful to real estate stakeholders in King County, WA, offering them precise and actionable insights.
-With further refinement and addition of new features, this model has the potential to greatly assist in investment decisions, market analysis, and strategic planning in the real estate sector.
+With further refinement and addition of new features, this model has the potential to greatly assist in investment decisions, market analysis, and strategic planning in the King County real estate sector.